A13u13akar-npc/Flutter-Localization-Converter/README.md

    * 📄 Convert to JSON
    * 📊 Generate translation.xlsx

-4. When prompted, paste your language codes in any format:
+4. Paste your language codes in any format:

    ```
    en